Azure/bicep-registry-modules/avm/res/network/virtual-network-gateway/README.md

 | [`vpnClientAddressPoolPrefix`](#parameter-vpnclientaddresspoolprefix) | string | The IP address range from which VPN clients will receive an IP address when connected.
 Range specified must not overlap with on-premise network. |
 | [`vpnGatewayGeneration`](#parameter-vpngatewaygeneration) | string | The generation for this VirtualNetworkGateway.
 Must be None if virtualNetworkGatewayType is not VPN. |
 | [`vpnType`](#parameter-vpntype) | string | Specifies the VPN type. |

+### Parameter: `activeActiveBgpSettings`

+Specifies one of the following four configurations: Active-Active with or without BGP, Active-Passive with or without BGP.

+- Required: Yes
+- Type: object

 ### Parameter: `gatewayType`